luckman212/screencapture-nag-remover/README.md

 - `-r` will reveal the .plist responsible for these nags in Finder
 - `-p` will print the **current** values without making any changes
 - `-a <path|bundle_id>` creates a new entry in the plist for an app that you specify
-- `--profile` opens Device Management in System Settings (to manage MDM profiles)
 - `--reset` initialize an empty ScreenCaptureApprovals.plist
+- `--generate_profile` generate configuration profile for use with your MDM server
+- `--profiles` opens Device Management in System Settings (to manage MDM profiles)

 ### Example of manually adding an app